February 17, 2016

 Natural and man-made disasters are inevitable.
-Every business is susceptible to significant disruptions, security breaches and data loss that can affect a brand’s image, productivity and the bottom line.
+Every business is susceptible to significant disruptions, security breaches and data loss that can affect a brand’s image, productivity and their bottom line.

-It’s tough to operate if you can’t access essential data like:
+It’s tough to operate a business if you can’t access essential data like:

 - Customer databases

 - Reports for customers

 - Tax records